Reesor Road Day Use Area

-Discover the Rouge at the Parks Canada Welcome Area!
-Parks Canada staff are on hand seasonally to help you find a suitable trail, the perfect photo opportunity or answer your questions about Rouge National Urban Park
+Discover the Rouge at the Parks Canada Reesor Day Use Area!
+Parks Canada staff are on hand seasonally to help you find a suitable trail, the perfect photo opportunity or answer your questions about Rouge National Urban Park.
+A northbound 5.1 km trail connects to the 19th Avenue Day Use Area.

 Location: 10725 Reesor Road